Hot Shelter downgrades

 This light in particular has suffered the most, it seems:

 As you progress through the kart race, you see some planets and asteroids spinning in the air.
-An interesting detail about the asteroids in SA1 is that they have the same lighting as the characters, which illuminates them softly from one side.
+An interesting detail about the asteroids in SA1 is that they have the same lighting as the characters, which illuminates them softly from the bottom.
 While this is technically still in SADX, you can’t see it because character lighting has been simplified.
 Also note how the wall texture is stretched out more in SADX despite having a similar overall design:

-With all its differences, some people may still prefer the Gamecube version’s redesign of Twinkle Park.
+With all its differences, some people may prefer the Gamecube version’s redesign of Twinkle Park.
 At the same time there are some changes that make the level look lower quality due to the usage of low resolution textures.
 This one, for example:

 Some issues in this level plague all versions of SADX, and some are specific to the PC version.
 For example, the crown that you see after each bowling area has broken UVs only in SADX PC: